2021 Health and Safety Protocols

 - Exercise Caution and Care.
 Families agree to exercise caution and care when engaging in off campus activities and sports, including wearing masks, physically distancing, handwashing, and following other appropriate safeguards.
 Families agree to monitor the family’s health on an ongoing basis.

 - Limit Attendance and Hosting of Gatherings.
-Families should limit their attendance to only those gatherings and events where physical distancing can be maintained.
-Families should avoid hosting or attending parties or large gatherings (i.e., 10 or more people).
+Campers should limit their attendance to only those gatherings and events where physical distancing can be maintained.

 - Travel.
-Families are asked not to travel outside the DMV while their camper is attending Summer@Potomac.
+Families are asked not to travel outside the DMV using mass public transportation, (i.e. no airplane, train or bus) while their camper is attending Summer@Potomac.

 A camper who is sick and unable to participate in camp should report their absence to their camp director and the camp nurse (contact information is on Summer@Potomac website and in the Handbook).
 Campers who are ill with, have been exposed to, or exhibit symptoms of COVID-19 must stay home from camp until such time as the camper’s presence at camp will not present a potential risk to others.
 Any camper who is absent from camp because of a communicable disease may return when the camper presents a written statement from a physician indicating that the camper is no longer infectious and, as of a specified date, is able to return to camp safely.
 In general, important health updates will be shared with families without disclosing the identity of affected individuals.